Thank you to Earth Mama Organics for sponsoring this post on how to take care of your body after giving birth. All opinions remain my own.

 It’s been six weeks and so much has changed!
 I am so thankful for this body and what it has done!

-Do you have any tips on caring for your body after birth?
+What about you?
+Do you have any tips on how to take care of your body after giving birth?
 I’d love for you to share in the comments of this blog post to help other mamas!